 Now let’s get back to combustion and those big plumes we see.
-We know that as a civilization we rely on combustion.
+We know that as a civilization, we rely on combustion.
 And we know that combustion creates byproducts that have been proven bad for our environment.
-Things like NOx (nitrogen oxides), SO2 (sulfur dioxide), CO (carbon monoxide), CO2 (carbon dioxide), HCl (hydrogen chloride), and Hg (mercury) for instance are all byproducts of different combustion processes and nothing we want large quantities of in our atmosphere.
+Things like NOx (nitrogen oxides), SO2 (sulfur dioxide), CO (carbon monoxide), CO2 (carbon dioxide), HCl (hydrogen chloride), and Hg (mercury), for instance, are all byproducts of different combustion processes and nothing we want large quantities of in our atmosphere.
 But the important piece of information the layman is missing is how much the EPA controls what all these smokestacks are putting into our atmosphere.

-When your fire is rip roaring and the wood coals are all orange you can look above the flames and barely see any smoke at all – that’s when it’s approaching complete combustion.
-Now if you throw a bunch of wet leaves in the fire, you’ll create a huge plume of white smoke – this is incomplete combustion where the moisture in the wood is not allowing for high enough heat to burn off everything before it enters the atmosphere.
+When your fire is rip-roaring, and the wood coals are all orange.
+If you look above the flames and barely see any smoke at all – that’s when it’s approaching complete combustion.
+Now, if you throw a bunch of wet leaves in the fire, you’ll create a huge plume of white smoke – this is incomplete combustion where the moisture in the wood is not allowing for high enough heat to burn off everything before it enters the atmosphere.

-In older cars you could see the results of poor combustion where oil was leaking and being burned in the engine causing huge amounts of white smoke.
+In older cars, you could see the results of poor combustion where oil was leaking and being burned in the engine causing huge amounts of white smoke.
 We’ve all seen diesel truck engines that spew massive amounts of smoke under stress while going uphill.
-These are all examples of poor combustion which leads to pollution.
+These are all examples of poor combustion, which leads to pollution.
 And the EPA is paying attention to all of it!

-In many cases what’s coming out of a smokestack at a single plant is cleaner and contains less pollution a year than a single farmer who burns a huge pile of scrap wood and vegetation in his open field.
-It can be cleaner than what a small army of gas powered weed whackers, or a single house fire put out in terms of pollution.
+In many cases, what’s coming out of a smokestack at a single plant is cleaner and contains less pollution a year than a single farmer who burns a huge pile of scrap wood and vegetation in his open field.
+It can be cleaner than what a small army of gas-powered weed whackers, or a single house fire put out in terms of pollution.

 So why should that smokestack not keep you up at night?
 First of all, any plant, anywhere in the US, that has a large combustion process that will put exhaust into the atmosphere has to get an Air Permit from either the EPA or their local or State air agency.
-This permit will spell out exactly how much of each pollutant they are allowed to put into the atmosphere each year.
-The EPA tracks all the pollutants going into our atmosphere and you can bet that it’s a far cry less than it was when a Lackawanna Steel Mill was belching black smoke in the 1920’s.
+This permit will spell out exactly how much of each pollutant they can put into the atmosphere each year.
+The EPA tracks all the pollutants going into our atmosphere, and you can bet that it’s a far cry less than it was when a Lackawanna Steel Mill was belching black smoke in the 1920’s.

 Once a plant has an air permit, the equipment must be designed to stay with the prescribed limits.
 Equipment manufacturers (boilers, turbines, burners, incinerators, and more) have gone to great lengths to make their combustion more and more efficient.

-After a new plant is built and started up it must demonstrate through testing that the combustion from the exhaust is within the allowable limits.
-In many cases a Continuous Emissions Monitoring System is brought to the plant and direct measurements are made to demonstrate compliance.
+After a new plant is built and started up, it must demonstrate through testing that the combustion from the exhaust is within the allowable limits.
+In many cases, a Continuous Emissions Monitoring System is brought to the plant, and direct measurements are made to demonstrate compliance.

 One more thing about smokestacks – and that’s smoke versus steam.
-We all know that when its cold outside and we breathe out, condensation come out of our mouths.
+We all know that when it’s cold outside, and we breathe out, condensation comes out of our mouths.
 This is the moisture in the warm air in our breath hitting the colder air and condensing.
 It’s the same for smokestacks.
 All combustion processes are “hot and wet”.
 Gases coming out of a smokestack are in the neighborhood typically of 200-400 degrees F. When this air hits our atmosphere, it condenses and can cause what looks like a huge cloud.
 In fact, this is just moisture… water… H2O – not pollution, and no cause for concern.
 It’s a naturally occurring condensation.

-If you’ve ever seen the large towers in pictures of a nuclear plant you’ve seen the huge plumes pouring out of them.
-Those upside down funnel shape towers are cooling towers and what’s coming out of them is not even smoke or a product of combustion.
+If you’ve ever seen the large towers in pictures of a nuclear plant, you’ve seen the huge plumes pouring out of them.
+Those upside-down funnel shape towers are cooling towers, and what’s coming out of them is not even smoke or a product of combustion.
 It’s condensation from the process of cooling hot water.

 So next time your blood pressure rises because you pass a smokestack and see a plume, remember that it’s not all bad.
-We rely on these plants to maintain our way of life and what’s coming out is much less harmful than we may have thought, and there are plenty of safeguards and an entire government agency looking over them for us to keep us safer and safer.
+We rely on these plants to maintain our way of life, and what’s coming out is much less harmful than we may have thought, and there are plenty of safeguards and an entire government agency looking over them for us to keep us safer and safer.